 Dida Connor is a British national, fluent in French and Spanish, with over nineteen years of experience working as a specialist in the fields of strategic communications, risk communication, advocacy and resource mobilization, primarily for the United Nations (UN), as well as the Non-Governmental Organization (NGO) sector, Government sector and private sector.
 She has worked in Viet Nam, where she was based for several years, Thailand, Lao PDR, Switzerland, the United Kingdom and several countries in Africa.

 As a former UN official for several years, she oversaw communications, advocacy and partnership activities and conducted training courses in communications and risk communication for UN staff and Government officials.
 She spent over seven years working as Spokesperson for the World Health Organization (WHO) in Hanoi, Viet Nam and led the country communications response for public health emergencies including the outbreak of Severe Acute Respiratory Syndrome (SARS), Avian Influenza and Cholera.
 She was also responsible for developing and implementing a comprehensive emergency outbreak risk communication strategy for WHO Lao PDR for the first reported human cases and deaths from Avian Influenza.
 In 2014 and 2015, she provided extensive strategic communications support to WHO for Ebola preparedness and prevention in vulnerable countries surrounding Guineau, Sierra Leone and Liberia.
 In 2016, she led strategic communications, campaign development and fundraising efforts for the United Nations Entity for Gender Equality and the Empowerment of Women (UN Women), New York.
 She later supported strategic communications and resource mobilization efforts for WHO’s Public Health Emergency Operations Centre Network in Geneva and WHO’s Epidemic Intelligence from Open Sources (EIOS) Initiative.
 For the past two-and-a-half years, she has helped lead strategic and risk communications efforts for WHO’s Global Influenza Programme in WHO Headquarters, Geneva.
-She is currently helping to lead WHO’s risk communication efforts in response to the new Coronavirus outbreak (COVID-19).
+She is currently supporting WHO’s risk communication efforts in response to the new Coronavirus outbreak (COVID-19).

 Dida has researched, developed and implemented successful, high-profile communications, advocacy, partnership and fundraising strategies for the United Nations Development Programme (UNDP), WHO, UN Women, the Australian Government’s Overseas Aid Programme (AusAID), the Food and Agricultural Organization of the United Nations (FAO), the Global Fund to Fight AIDS, Tuberculosis and Malaria, CARE International, Operation Smile and the WorldWide Antimalarial Resistance Network (Oxford University).